After almost a year of renovating and remodeling, I am so exited to to take you on our new white farmhouse kitchen tour with me!

-In our new kitchen we wanted to maximize the space of our medium-sized kitchen.
+In our new kitchen, we wanted to maximize the space of our medium-sized kitchen.
 But even more, we wanted to make the space a lot more efficient with a better flow.
 While we wanted a highly functional kitchen, we also wanted it to look pretty and have the look and feel match the rest of our 1910 home.

 Obviously, one would know it’s a brand-new kitchen but we strived for a “could-have-always-been-there” look.

-At some point, we considered opening the wall to the adjoining dining room and have a nice big island.
+At some point, we considered opening the wall to the adjoining dining room and having a nice big island.
 However, we would have lost a lot of wall space as a result and believe that that open floor plan would have been too modern for this vintage home.

 What we did: